RUCKBReasoning/From_Pixels_to_Tokens/README.md

 ## Notes

-- Robot-specific constants are selected in [latentvla/models/constants.py](/Users/linyihan/Documents/GitHub/LatentVLA/latentvla/models/constants.py) by parsing command-line arguments.
+- Robot-specific constants are selected in [`latentvla/models/constants.py`](./latentvla/models/constants.py) by parsing command-line arguments.
 If your dataset name does not clearly indicate the robot platform, adjust that file manually.
 - The codebase expects RLDS-format training data.
 - Some preprocessing scripts still contain placeholder paths and should be edited before first use.
+- `swanlab` logging is opt-in.
+It will only initialize when you explicitly set `ENABLE_SWANLAB=1`.

 ## Acknowledgements